-We are a European online platform for fashion and lifestyle.
+We are a European online fashion platform, connecting customers, brands, and partners.

 In our view customers prefer to shop on fewer online fashion destinations.
-For this reason, already in 2015, we decided to follow a platform strategy, as it allows us to meet our ambition to become the starting point for fashion for an increasing number of customers.
+For this reason, already in 2015, we decided to follow a platform strategy, as it allows us to meet our ambition to become the starting point for fashion for an increasing number of customers, and with a net positive impact on people and the planet.
 While our platform approach is partner-inclusive, our strategic focus lies on building long-term relationships with our customers.
 This reflects our starting point objective, but also helps us identify areas we want to focus our efforts on to ensure our long-term success.
 We strive to offer our customers flawless choice, the best in fashion inspiration and advice, a tailored, seamless and trustworthy experience, a competitive convenience proposition and more transparency and awareness around sustainability.
-In 2019, we served products to over 31 million active customers, offering clothing, footwear, accessories, and beauty.
+In 2019, we served head-to-toe fashion to over 31 million active customers, offering clothing, footwear, accessories, and beauty.
 We make more than 2,500 brands available on our platform, ranging from world-famous names to local labels, to our own private brands.
 Thanks to the work of around 14,000 employees, we inspire customers through websites and mobile applications across 17 countries, localized into 13 languages, supported by over 20 payment options, and with delivery from currently 11 logistics centers.